-If the total fair value amount of the Fund falls below the minimum amount, the Board is able to undertake certain measures to manage the financial position, including taking insurance against claims liability, paying claims in instalments, external borrowings or imposing levies on ASX or ASX participants.
+If the total fair value amount of the Fund falls below the minimum amount, the Board is able to undertake certain measures to manage the financial position, including taking insurance against claims liability, paying claims in instalments, external borrowings or imposing levies on members or member participants.
 The Board periodically reviews the need for these measures to be undertaken in accordance with the SEGC capital management plan.

-During the year the size of the Fund remained below the minimum amount.
-The Board has not undertaken any of the measures above at this stage.
-This is because SEGC expects the Fund will receive recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
-This will assist to return the assets of the Fund to the minimum amount of \$100 million.
-In addition, during the year, Corporations Regulations 7.5.72A and 7.5.72B were introduced which provide for participant related limits on compensation from the NGF and claimant related limits on compensation from the NGF.
-This affects the amount required to be held in the NGF.
+During the year the size of the Fund exceeded the minimum amount.
+The Board has not had to undertake any of the measures above at this stage.
+This is because SEGC has received the large portion of recoveries in relation to the liquidation of BBY Ltd against certain claims paid.
+This assisted to return the assets of the Fund to above the minimum amount of \$100 million.

 SEGC continues to monitor the amount in the Fund and the minimum amount in accordance with its capital management plan.
-Levies may be required to return the Fund to the minimum amount.
+Levies may be required if the Fund falls below the minimum amount.